 Students in this course begin their study of the foundational sciences of ʿaqida, fiqh, and tazkiya, tracing their development, key figures, and central texts.
 Participants will learn the obligatory knowledge and key concepts related to these sciences, such as Allah’s names and attributes, rulings for ablution and prayer, and basic matters relating to the refinement of character.
 Participants will gain a holistic understanding of the essential sciences of Islam.

-Introduction To Islamic Systems
+Introduction to Islamic Systems

 FOUN 104 (A Graduate Certificate Course)

-In this course, participants will delve into the foundations of Islamic systems and their basic principles, historical origins, and contexts as implemented by the Prophet ﷺ (peace be upon him) and his righteous followers throughout history.
+In this course, participants will delve into the foundations of Islamic systems and their basic principles, historical origins, and contexts as implemented by the Prophet ﷺ and his righteous followers throughout history.
 The course will further include fundamental guidance and case studies that will help students utilize the Islamic systems in every affair of their lives with full conviction and appreciation.
 Participants will have a solid understanding of how Islam systematically organizes and tackles different domains of human activities and relationships.

-The Vocabulary Of Islamic Studies
+The Vocabulary of Islamic Studies